¡OBTENGA UNA DESGRAVACIÓN FISCAL AHORA!

 What IRS Form 1120 (2024) Is For

-IRS Form 1120 is the U.S. Corporation Income Tax Return that all domestic C corporations must file annually to report their income, deductions, credits, and calculate federal income tax liability (IRS Instructions for Form 1120 (2024)).
-This includes corporations in bankruptcy and entities that elected to be treated as corporations for tax purposes.
+IRS Form 1120 (2024) is the U.S. Corporation Income Tax Return that all domestic corporations must file each tax year to report gross income, deductions, credits, and calculate taxable income and tax liability for federal income tax purposes.
+It applies to active and inactive entities, including corporations in bankruptcy and certain corporations that have elected to be treated as corporations under the Internal Revenue Code.

 When You’d Use Form 1120 for 2024 (Late or Amended Filing)